alexandertrefz/essence/Readme.md

 export {
 	describe
-	Rectangle from "./Geometry.es" § re-exported, never bound locally }
+	from "./Geometry.es" { Rectangle } § re-exported, never bound locally
+}
 ```

+A group of one name stays on its line; two or more stand one to a line, so adding or removing a name is a
-Namespaces are imported by name like everything else: importing `Rectangle` alone does not make `shape::area()`
+one-line change.
+Namespaces are imported by name like everything else: importing `Rectangle` alone does not
-resolve, so which methods a receiver has is decided by what the file itself wrote and can never change because
+make `shape::area()` resolve, so which methods a receiver has is decided by what the file itself wrote and can
-a dependency grew a namespace. `esfmt` sorts both blocks and lines the `from` keywords up, and dispatch is
+never change because a dependency grew a namespace. `esfmt` sorts both blocks — groups by specifier, names
-defined over exactly that sorted order, so formatting can not change what a program means.
+within a group — and dispatch is defined over exactly that sorted order, so formatting can not change what a
+program means.

 A module body runs once, on first import, dependency first.
 Cycles are allowed for everything that hoists —
 functions, type aliases, choices, protocols and namespaces.
 A constant imported across one is refused: its